zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 This concludes the creation of sample application from the “Catalog” in the Essabase 21c Web Interface.

 ## **Step 2:** Analyzing Essbase data using Smart View Add-ins

-In this section, The following topics will be covered:

-* Explore the Smart View interface
-* Create Ad Hoc grids
-* Overview of Web user interface

 After installing Oracle Smart View for Office, you can create connections to Essbase.